xinyouu/PFIQA/README.md

 ```

 ## :e-mail: Contact
-For any question about our paper or code, please emial `linxinying@stu.scu.edu.cn` or `liuxuyang@stu.scu.edu.cn`.
+For any question about our paper or code, please emial `linxinying@stu.scu.edu.cn`.